 What Are the Signs & Symptoms of Germ Cell Tumors?

 Early on, a child with a benign or malignant germ cell tumor might have few symptoms

 or none at all.
 As the tumor grows, a mass (lump) may be felt.
 It also might cause

 symptoms as it presses against organs in the body.

 Depending on where the tumor is, it can cause symptoms like:

-or trouble holding pee if the tumor is in the pelvis
+holding pee if the tumor is in the pelvis

 leg weakness if the tumor presses on the nerves at the bottom of the spine